 I was the caregiver for both my parents when they got sick.
 I wish we had pre-planned but didn’t and now facing the consequences I hope others will learn from my misfortune and avoid my mistakes.

 In 2012, both my parents Bob & Bea became sick.
 Prior to being hospitalized neither one had drawn up a will or made any plans for what was to occur over the next 2 years.
 Bea was hospitalized due to Cancer and Bob ended up hospitalized due to side effects of long-term use of opioids for arthritis pain.
 Luckily I was able to get my mom a will done before Chemo.
 I tried to get a will drawn up for my father.
 Although he was medically clear to draw up a will he refused to do so.
-Since your loved one is diagnosed with a disorder that diminishes their mental capacity having a Dr. clear them to be mental fit for a will is a must.
+Since your loved one is diagnosed with a disorder that diminishes their mental capacity having a Dr. clear them to be mentally fit for a will is a must.
 As a lawyer told me, “Just because the law says you can write them a will doesn’t mean it was done responsibly with the individuals best interest at heart.”
 (Philip Adrian Elder Law).

 The will that was originally drawn up for our mother stated that the properties should go into a trust.
 Sadly, most lawyers do not help set this up nor do they tell you that you can do this ahead of time and should.
-Although I found this out too late for my parents but for about $1500 you can not only have a will drawn up but have a living trust setup.
+Although I found this out too late for my parents but for about $1500 you can not only have a will drawn up but have a living trust set up.
 Being a caregiver is one of the hardest jobs.
 It seems like every time someone gets sick the vultures come out to feed.
 By having the living trusts set up in advance, it can help thwart the vultures from just glomming finances and help avoid probate.
 Having a living trust allows you to mechanicalize payments for expenses automatically.
-In my case my parents finances were a mess.
-It’s been 2 years and still don’t know where money and some other stuff is.
+In my case, my parents’ finances were a mess.
+It’s been 2 years and still don’t know where money and some other stuff are.
 Everyone thinks an accountant is expensive and yes in our case it would be, but having the finances kept straight and in balance.
 Keeping financial & other bills record straight helps any caregiver’s stress levels.

 Make sure you get POA’s (Power of Attorney).
 Many think POA gives them control over everything and that’s not entirely true.
 Family can also fight your POA and get it revoked.
 In my mom’s case, I originally had medical POA and another family member had financial. some think that POA allows them to act without question.
 This is not true.
 When a POA is requested, your word is not law and you must show proof of POA.